Cosmic Dragons: A Two-Component Mixture Model of COSMOS Galaxies: Results

 Figure~\ref{fig:griz_w} shows the fraction of red galaxies $f_{\rm RS}$ as a function of redshift for each of the three decadal mass bins.
 For the lower two mass bins, we see clear decreasing trends, as expected due to the continual evolution of BC galaxies towards RS galaxies \citep{Butcher_Oemler_1978,Madau_1996,Connolly_1997,Madau_Dickinson_2014}.
 We tend to see higher red fractions in higher-mass bins, consistent with previous findings \citep{Baldry+04,Balogh+04,Peng+10}.

 Though in the highest-mass bin we find a net negative slope ($df_{\rm RS}/dz = -.09 \pm .03$; red fractions left of $z=.8$ are larger than those to the right), the population exhibits less consistent redshift evolution compared to the lower-mass bins.
 As high-mass galaxies concentrate towards cluster cores, red fraction at high masses fluctuates significantly due to cosmic variance.
 Because the COSMOS field subtends a relatively small patch on the sky, matter density fluctuates significantly within its pencil beam.

 At $z \sim .8$, the COSMOS patch spans only $\sim 30~{\rm Mpc}$ across---less than half the scale of homogeneity at that redshift \citep[$\sim 79~{\rm Mpc}$; see][]{Avila+22}.
-Therefore, a surplus of large-scale structure near $z = .8$ likely causes the peak in $f_{\rm RS}$ for the high mass sample.
+Near this redshift, we see number densities of BC galaxies consistent with expectations at higher redshifts, but the number density of RS galaxies abruptly rises, by about a factor of two.
+This suggests a surplus of large-scale structure near $z = .8$ causes the peak in $f_{\rm RS}$ for the high mass sample.
 Indeed, the peak roughly corresponds to two X-ray bright galaxy groups near $z=.730$ and $z=.836$, which shine roughly five times brighter than other groups in the field \citep[see][Figure~9]{Leauthaud+09}.
 Cosmic variance significantly distorts red fractions in the high-mass sample as massive red galaxies almost always reside in cluster cores.